 - Explore the latest science of early language, behavioral, and brain development

-- Learn how early experiences shape brain architecture and influence later outcomes – including how these occurrences contribute to the achievement gap
+- Learn how early experiences shape brain architecture and influence later outcomes – including how these occurrences contribute to the opportunity gap

 - Discover effective responses to key findings from research on children’s language and behavioral development and learn how to incorporate these responses consistently into educational practice

-- Build a strategic plan for the design of early learning experiences that will enhance children’s growth and development across domains
+- Explore tools to assist with priority setting, and first steps for the design of early learning experiences that will enhance children’s growth and development across domains

 Who Should Attend